 This is a six month trial, after which time, VCH will determine the future location of this mobile service.
 This will be based on several factors, including service uptake at BC Women’s, and substance use service needs across other Vancouver communities.

-The van and inhalation tent are located outdoors near the Brock Fahrni Pavilion.
+The van and inhalation tent are located near the bike lane entrance along Heather Street at West 29th Avenue.
 The service has capacity for six clients at a time.
-It will be open from 1 p.m. to 8 p.m. every day.
-Read answers to some of the frequently asked questions
+It will be open from 1 p.m. to 7 p.m. every day.

 VCH funds a range of harm reduction sites across Vancouver.
 To find your nearest overdose prevention site, visit the VCH website.
 All services are free and open to all members of the public.